MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  This policy is deprecated, use the '[WindowOcclusionEnabled](#windowocclusionenabled)' policy instead.
+It won't work in Microsoft Edge version 92.

 Enables native window occlusion in Microsoft Edge.

 If you enable this setting, to reduce CPU and power consumption Microsoft Edge will detect when a window is covered by other windows, and will suspend work painting pixels.

 If you disable this setting Microsoft Edge will not detect when a window is covered by other windows.

-If this policy is left not set, window hiding detection will be enabled.
+If this policy is left not set, occlusion detection will be enabled.

   #### Supported features: